Tight regulation is making survival harder for craft breweries amid the shutdown

 Breweries have expressed that they might not be able to stay in business if the stay-at-home order is extended beyond May 13th.
 The current stay-at-home order runs until May 4th, but there is a chance it might be extended.

 Most breweries make a huge percentage of their revenue through taprooms or brewpubs.
 But those have been shut down at the moment.
 Some breweries have resorted to doing deliveries and pick-up orders, while others have stopped selling wholesale to liquor stores to boost profits.

 About 150,000 craft brewery workers have been furloughed showing how tight funds are.
-While the government Small business loan was of help, it would not be a fix for the long run.
-Breweries need to be able to open their taprooms to stay in business because even though they make money doing deliveries, that is not sustainable in the long run.
+While the government small business loan offered some relief, it won’t be a long-run fix. help, Breweries need to be able to open their taprooms to stay in business.
 Taprooms are the lifeline of the brewery business.

-But in addition to the loss in taproom business, craft breweries are also being hurt by regulation.
-In Minnesota craft breweries are limited to only selling growlers and crowlers, but customers are preferring to buy the packaged 12 to 64-ounce containers that are only sold in liquor stores.
+In our state, for example, craft breweries are limited to only selling growlers and crowlers, but customers are preferring to buy the packaged 12 to 64-ounce containers that are only sold in liquor stores.
 Additionally, large breweries cannot even sell those growlers or crowlers according to a Minnesota law that allows off-site sale only for breweries producing less than 20,000 barrels of beer a year.
-Making amendments to some of these laws, like allowing breweries to sell in the 12 to 64-ounce containers, would go a long way to ensuring their survival during the pandemic.

 If these impediments did not exist, brewers would have had more flexibility in changing their operations to fit current events.
 But such has not been the case.
 Instead, breweries, which are already restricted in to-go sales have had their main source of revenue taken away with no sign of relief.